- Published: 05 - 06 - 20

 - Written by: Kerry Patterson

-We have a skills shortage in engineering.
+Within UK robotics, we have a skills shortage in engineering.
 But what are we - and could we - be doing to stop this?

 From aerospace to nuclear energy.
-Computing to farming.
+Computing to agriculture.
 Skills and knowledge from a huge range of industries are in high demand.
 Surprisingly - given our apparently straightened times - there is shortage of these skills.